How to Improve Female Representation in Tech

 The inspiration that comes from being surrounded by likeminded go-getters is what led to Alexa forming SAP.io -- and credits this to its success.

-Takeaway: Join a group, a club, a foundry, or similar tribe where you can feel like you can be free and feel encouraged to express and develop your innovative ideas.
+Takeaway: Join a club, a foundry, or similar group where you can feel like you can be free and feel encouraged to express and develop your innovative ideas.

 In recognition of their company’s own employee’s entrepreneurial ambitions, SAP.io launched an entrepreneur program, where employees are encouraged to submit their business ideas, which are screened in terms of their potential for SAP.
 The annual accelerator program then helps these employees take their idea to MVP status and beyond -- with some getting funding for their projects, and a greenlight to devote their work time to bringing it to life.